Cingulara/openrmf-web/wwwroot/help/index.md

 * Run on premise, on a local machine, or in the cloud (testing on Raspberry Pi 4 now)
 * Containerized to run locally, in a container runtime, or in Kubernetes

-## Why use OpenRMF<sup>&reg;</sup>
+## Why use OpenRMF<sup>&reg;</sup> OSS
 The current way to implement the Risk Management Framework for your DoD Authority to Operate is VERY manual and VERY, VERY slow.
 VERY slow.
 It is driven by disparate pieces of a Java Viewer for checklists, massive amounts of MS Excel spreadsheets for viewing the checklists for management, MS Word documents, various PDF files, your own home grown applications to help automate pieces of this process, and more.
 Information is shared (hopefully!) via email and shared folders.
 And there is no one central place for developers, operations, management, and cybersecurity analysts to see the most up to date information that is needed to eventually submit to eMASS.

-That changes with OpenRMF<sup>&reg;</sup>!
+That changes with OpenRMF<sup>&reg;</sup> OSS!

-OpenRMF<sup>&reg;</sup> solves this dilemma.
+OpenRMF<sup>&reg;</sup> OSS solves this dilemma.
 All you need is a web browser to view the pertinent information on your checklists within your system.
 Checklists are grouped by system and quickly show information such as the number of Category 1, 2, and 3 items as well as the number of Open items versus the Not a Finding "closed" items.
 Without having to open every single checklist file in the heavy Java viewer DISA provides.

-OpenRMF<sup>&reg;</sup> helps in several ways:
+OpenRMF<sup>&reg;</sup> OSS helps in several ways:
 * It is 100% browser based for all the major browsers (Chrome, Edge, Firefox, Safari, IE 11)
 * You can import multiple checklists for a single source-of-truth for all checklists
 * You can organize and manage your data by systems for a quicker, less stress filled way to see your system's risk profile